Sumit45doc/CHEF-tut/README.md

 ```

 ## Recipe
-Recipe is the file where all ruby code is written.
-*** Never create file manual or with touch or any other command.
+Recipe is the file where all ruby code is written.Never create file manual or with touch or any other command.
 Use chef command to create recipe file.

-** create recipe being in cookbook directory **
+**create recipe being in cookbook directory**

 ```bash
 chef generate recipe <recipename>
 ```

-### ** we cann't wright code directly in recipe file. we have to right code being in cookbooks directory.**
+### **we cann't wright code directly in recipe file. we have to right code being in cookbooks directory.**
 > Ex- vi democookbook/recipes/demorecipe.rb

 ### Command for syntax check